- UNRAVELED THREADS |2017 -

 KWAME & MAX |2017

-Screenprint on cotton jacquard, denim, thread, original Ewe Kente application
+Screenprint on cotton jacquard, denim, thread, original Ewe Kente application, hand stitched

 Artist Proof 1